 Ladies, do you know what the signs and symptoms are of Chlamydia?
 Today I am going to be chatting about this and how you can prevent getting infected again.

 The risk of being infected with chlamydia for women is quite high.
-Chlamydia is one of the most common Sexually Transmitted Diseases or STD, so because of this I feel that it is really important that we as women all learn to recognise the signs and symptoms of chlamydia.
+Chlamydia is one of the most common Sexually Transmitted Diseases or STD, so because of this, I feel that it is really important that we as women all learn to recognize the signs and symptoms of chlamydia.